 In addition to rings, amethyst is popular in necklaces, brooches and earrings, and it is possible to find lovely matched pieces of amethyst to create complete sets of coordinating jewelry with the beauty of this stone.

 Amethyst is also considered the anniversary gem for the sixth and seventeenth wedding anniversaries.
 In healing practices, amethyst is said to help promote the healing of wounds and brings clarity.

-What Are Other February Birthstones?
+Other February Birthstones?

 Because of its versatility, amethyst is the only widely recognized birthstone for February, but there are other gems casually associated with this romantic month as well.
 Blood-stone and garnet are occasionally considered alternate February birthstones depending on the classification, and other gems are associated with different star signs in the month, including agate, sapphire, ruby, opal, and turquoise.
 Still, amethyst stands alone as the most popular option and the go-to stone for celebrating special days in February.

-Amethyst Rings For Everyone:
+Vintage Engagement Rings For Everyone:

 No matter which gemstone is your favorite, these time-honored rings have a rich history and individualized character and will continue to have a timeless beauty and elegant appeal that is part of a legacy to pass on to future generations.